Greek lace: History

-Greek lace was first made from 1480 to 1620, the designs being always a rigid geometrical type.
 Greek Lace was used in large quantities for the decoration of ecclesiastical vestments and cere cloths.
 The earliest types of Greek lace were created by straight lines buttoned over in repetition.
 In the beginning, Greek lace specimens were primarily formed in the simplest type of geometrical outlines.
 Originally, this lace was made from a tracing on parchment and then woven on a cushion in order to create the ornate pattern.
 As time passed and the process developed, greater variety of geometrical designs were created and shown in the lace.
 Patterns became more full, and the bars more ornate.
 The complex designs of the Greek lace were always formal and often arranged with excellent artistic effect.
 Geometrical outlines such as circles and triangles were slowly added to the lace to enhance its dimensions.
 The Ionian Islands are recognized as being the home to the creation of the Greek lace.
 Reticella was mentioned in the Sforza Inventory in 1493, which spread the idea and technique even further.
 Other countries like Germany, France, Spain, Flanders, and England all made only a very limited extent of the Greek Lace, but it eventually was mocked and imitated, creating more types of lace.
 However, Greek lace became popular outside of the main manufacturing countries.

 Etymology

 Between the fifteenth to the eighteenth centuries, the term Greek lace may have originated from the time when the Ionian Islands were in the possession of the Venetian Republic.
-A true lace is created when a thread is looped, braided, or twisted to other threads independently from a fabric in one of 3 ways: (1) with a needle, when the work is distinctively known as “needlepoint lace” (2) with bobbins, pins on a pillow or cushion, when the work is known as ‘pillow lace” (3) by machinery.
+A true lace is created when a thread is looped, braided, or twisted to other threads independently from a fabric in one of 3 ways: (1) with a needle, when the work is distinctively known as "needlepoint lace" (2) with bobbins, pins on a pillow or cushion, when the work is known as 'pillow lace" (3) by machinery.
 Originally, lace was made with linen, silk, gold, or silver threads, but now lace is often made with cotton thread.
 There is no evidence to prove that Greek Lace was ever produced for commercial purposes in Greece.
 It is speculated that the term may have originated between the 15th and 18th century, when the Ionian Islands were under the rule of the Venetian Republic.